 There is one in four chance (or 25%) in every pregnancy that their child will inherit both copies of the faulty gene and be affected by the genetic condition.
 This applies to both boys and girls.

-When the mother is a carrier of a faulty gene on her X Chromosome
+When the mother is a carrier of a faulty gene on her X chromosome

-Males have only one X Chromosome (inherited from the mother) while females have two.
-There is one in two chance (or 50%) in every pregnancy that her son will inherit the faulty gene on the X Chromosome from his mother and be affected by the genetic condition.
+Males have only one X chromosome (inherited from the mother) while females have two.
+There is one in two chance (or 50%) in every pregnancy that her son will inherit the faulty gene on the X chromosome from his mother and be affected by the genetic condition.

-Reproductive carrier screening
+Expanded reproductive carrier screening

 The Beacon expanded carrier screen looks for variations in many of the genes that cause serious genetic conditions affecting babies and children.